nathanMcL/nathanMcL.github.io/CSP_Readme.md

 `Server-Side Request Forgery`. <br>

 Slang: `"Snitch Fetch"`, `"Server Tunnel Trick` <br>

-How it strikes: Your server is tricked into making internal calls it shouldn't.<br>
+How it hits: Your server is tricked into making internal calls it shouldn't.<br>

 Example: <br>
 User sends a payload like: <br>